gls81/express-demo/README.md

 ## Setup

+If wanting to run this demo on sci-project please refer to the intructions posted by Terry and Dave.

-Instructions onhow to setup a Linux Ubuntu 20.04 sever to run this.
+Instructions on how to setup a Linux Ubuntu 20.04 sever to run this.

 ### Install Node.js v16